codership/documentation/galeracluster/source/documentation/architecture.rst

 Group Communication Framework also provides a total ordering of messages from multiple sources.
 It uses this to generate :term:`Global Transaction ID`'s in a multi-master cluster.

 At the transport level, Galera Cluster is a symmetric undirected graph.
-All database nodes connect to each other over a :abbr:`TCP (Transmission Control Protocl)` connection.
-By default, :abbr:`TCP (Transmission Control Protocl)` is used for both message replication and the cluster membership services.
+All database nodes connect to each other over a :abbr:`TCP (Transmission Control Protocol)` connection.
+By default, :abbr:`TCP (Transmission Control Protocol)` is used for both message replication and the cluster membership services.
 However, you can also use :abbr:`UDP (User Datagram Protocol)` multicast for replication in a :abbr:`LAN (Local Area Network)`.

 .. |---|   unicode:: U+2014 ..
 EM DASH